Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 What this guide doesn't do:

 - Address every single micro-issue in the game: no game is perfect and all of them have flaws, yet we still enjoy them.
 My intention is to fix or at least address the most glaring ones, those that are a problem in the moment to moment experience.
-- ~~Add new features no one asked for: there are many gameplay mods out there, but the amount of them that actually try to fix issues with the existing game are in the minority.
-If you want to build your own settlement or robot army, look someplace else.~~
 - Nitpick over individual meshes or textures: unless it's an actual fix, this guide won't bother.
 And even then, it probably won't bother either.
 - Improve the meshes and textures of everything I can: this alone can add another 50 or 100 mods to any install, and inconsistency will sooner than later rear its ugly head.